yakazimir/kyler-website/content/post/number_computability.md

 [^7]: We note that it is also possible to consider equations with tuples of parameters, $(a\_{1},..,a\_{m})$, however our simplified version will suffice to prove the main result.

 [^8]: Note that we can make this definition more complex both by considering subsets of $\mathbb{N}^{m}$ (i.e., sets of $m-$tuples over $\mathbb{N}$), or  sets over $\mathbb{Z}$, however our restricted definition will suffice for proving our main results.

+[^9]: Clearly this algorithm is impractical since it requires looping through an infinite number of numbers in $\mathbb{N}$.
+When we argue about the existence of algorithms in mathematics, we are allowed to make unrealistic, even outlandish, assumptions about the amount of resources and time we are allowed (e.g., that we have an infinite of time/memory/parallel computations/..).
+Part of the reason why we describe abstract algorithms here in terms of Turing Machines, as opposed to Python or Java programs, say, is that they permit such excesses (e.g., by providing a infinite memory in the form of an **infinite memory tape** on which we can read and write).